EmilyAlsentzer/rare-disease-simulation/README.md

 ## Download Simulated Patients
-You can directly download the patients that we simulated to be similar to real patients in the Undiagnosed Diseases Network (UDN).
+If you don't want to use the pipeline to simulate your own patients, you can directly download the patients that we simulated to be similar to real patients in the Undiagnosed Diseases Network (UDN).
 The direct download link is [here](https://dataverse.harvard.edu/file.xhtml?fileId=6374382&version=2.0).
 Below are statistics comparing the simulated patients to the UDN patients.
+See the paper for more details.

 <p align="center">
  <img src="https://github.com/EmilyAlsentzer/rare-disease-simulation/blob/main/img/figure3_realvssim.png?raw=true" width="600" >